ExploiterWolfy/PackagedAsar-linux/README.md

 ## Other

-This was mot made by the owner / dev of [OpenAsar](https://openasar.dev/) and it does not have anything to do with them.
+This was not packaged by the owner / dev of [OpenAsar](https://openasar.dev/) and it does not have anything to do with them.